contentful/widget-sdk/docs/guides/testing-karma.md

 ### Async/await

 You can use async/await code in your tests, both in setup and in tests itself.
-They behave the same as generators, feel free to choose what you prefer more.
+It is recommended that you use this approach rather than generators.

 ~~~js
 beforeEach(async function () {